EvgeniiTitov/ml-pool/README.md

 User is to provide two callables:

-1. A callable that loads a model and returns it (ran by each worker in the pool to load model once for inference):
+1. A callable that loads a model and returns it (ran _once_ by each worker in the pool to load model for inference):

 ```python
 def load_model(model_path: str):